Skip to main content

 • GKS scholarship applicants whose embassy or university track checklist asks for Korean translation alongside the apostille

-• NRIs in Korea whose document file is being completed remotely through SiZA in India and needs the Korean translation built into the apostille chain
+• NRIs in Korea whose document submission is being completed remotely through SiZA in India and needs the Korean translation built into the apostille steps

 Source documents we translate